On the fixed locus of the antisymplectic involution of an EPW cube: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor, Olivier Debarre, for suggesting me this problem and for his insights and hints.
-I am also grateful to Emanuele Macrì for the helpful discussions on the study of fixed loci in degenerations, and to Mirko Mauri for pointing out Kollár’s result \cite[Corollary~2.64]{k}.
-I thank Pietro Beri for useful discussions, and Francesco Denisi and Vanja Zuliani for their interest in this work.
+I am also grateful to Emanuele Macrì for the helpful discussions on the study of fixed loci in degenerations, to Jieao Song for discussing with me Remark~\ref{rem:Jieao} and to Mirko Mauri for pointing out Kollár’s result \cite[Corollary~2.64]{Kou93}.
+I thank Pietro Beri for useful discussions, and Francesco Denisi, Giovanni Mongardi, and Vanja Zuliani for their interest in this work.